Business Risks

 Overview of Risk

-Expected earnings may not eventuate if the intellectual property rights that are held by the group or licensed to the group by other companies are infringed by a third party.
-Also, the group may be required to conduct product recalls, terminate manufacturing or sales, and/or pay substantial amounts of compensation if a product manufactured or sold by the group is determined to have infringed a third party’s intellectual property rights.
+Expected earnings may not eventuate if the intellectual property rights that are held by the Otsuka group or licensed to the group by other companies are infringed by a third party.
+Also, the group might be required to conduct product recalls, terminate manufacturing or sales, and/or pay substantial amounts of compensation if a product manufactured or sold by the group is determined to have infringed a third party’s intellectual property rights.

 Countermeasures

-The group has systems in place to properly manage intellectual property rights, including patents.
+The Otsuka group has systems in place to properly manage intellectual property rights, including patents.
 Through continuous monitoring, the group remains alert to the risk of infringement of its intellectual property rights by third parties.
 The group also conducts investigations and gathers information using outside experts, databases and investigative organizations to remain alert to the risk of infringement of the intellectual property rights of third parties.
 In addition, should an intellectual property dispute arise, the group takes steps to minimize the impact on its businesses in cooperation with the relevant parties inside and outside the group.

 Litigation